Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 * `*.wasm` -- the actual logic of the contract compiled into WASM code.
 * `*.contract` -- the two above bundled up.

+Note the lack of `+nightly`, in the above command, which is suggested in most guides - that's b/c we've specified the version of toolchain being used in the `rust-toolchain` files.

 ### Deploying

+Tutorial below will explain how to develop and test smart contracts using either the local Aleph Zero network or already-existing one, here we will be using our [Testnet](https://test.azero.dev/).

 #### Prerequisities for interacting with Aleph Zero Testnet